ahphand-tamu/assignment-helper/README.md

 # assignment-helper
-Contains files which are required in the assignments.
+Contains files which are required to be imported in the assignments.